 Naza Kia Forte 1.6 SX Test Drive Review

-The Naza Kia Forte has a fresh outlook which is sporty, has headlamps furnished with Transparent Lense Type, has Outer Handles Door coated with shinning chrome and comes with fog lamps.
-Equipped with a full set of skirting, your ride will be like one of the those cars you see in a Too Fast Too Furious” movie.
+The Naza Kia Forte 1.6 SX has fresh outlook which is sporty, has headlamp furnished with Transparent Lense Type, and the Outer Handles Door coated with shinning chrome.
+Equipped with a full set of skirting, your ride will be like one of the those cars you see in the “Too Fast Too Furious” movie.

 Other than the high tech features in the interior of Naza Kia Forte 1.6 SX, the design of the car is elegant and sporty as well.
 I like the red line dial meters which give me a sporty spirit.

 Not to forget the beautiful design of the gear knob.
 This car comes with automatic 6-speed transmission that glows red amber light.